vplesko/OrbLang/doc/examples/03_BinTree/README.md

 `Node cn *` is a pointer to a constant `Node`.
 The value it points to cannot be modified.
 Note that the pointer itself is not constant, though we could have declared it as such with `Node cn * cn`.

 `(i32 i32)` is a tuple.
 In this case, it is a collection of two `i32` values.
-Tuple members are also accessed using `.`, but using numerical indexes instead of identifiers.
+Tuple elements are also accessed using `[]`, but using numerical indexes instead of identifiers.

 The first element of this tuple will be the sum, and second the count of all node values of the tree.